Sunday 24 March 1940

 The RAF mounts another raid against the Hornum seaplane base on Sylt, but achieve little.
 The raids are good for public morale (and for PM Chamberlain keeping his job) but of almost no military consequence.

-French Government: Prime Minister Reynaud's inner war cabinet is considering different alternatives for prosecuting the war.
-For instance, they focus on submarine attacks on Soviet shipping in the Black Sea - but France doesn't have many submarines.
+French Government: Prime Minister Reynaud's inner war cabinet is considering different alternatives for prosecuting the war but face roadblocks.
+There also is a certain amount of self-deception going on.
+For instance, they wish to focus on submarine attacks on Soviet shipping in the Black Sea - but France doesn't have a fleet of submarines.
 Another option is bombing Soviet oilfields at Baku - but their bombers cannot reach them.
 One option that is emphatically rejected and not under consideration is venturing beyond the Maginot Line and invading Germany because the Maginot Line is the country's security blanket.
 Basically, the French government is contemplating "panacea" operations that wouldn't involve very much bloodshed, and certainly no fighting on French soil.

 |Two British seamen work their Victory Garden at their training site as winter turns to spring, 24 March 1940.
 This is more the reality of warfare than bombs and bullets.|